pangrongxian/smart-excel-ai/README.md

 ## How it works

-This project uses the [ChatGPT API](https://openai.com/api/) and the [Vercel AI SDK](https://sdk.vercel.ai/docs) with streaming.
-It constructs a prompt based on the form and user input, sends it to the ChatGPT API with a Vercel Edge Function, then streams the response back to the application UI.
+This project uses AI technology and the [Vercel AI SDK](https://sdk.vercel.ai/docs) with streaming.
+It constructs a prompt based on the form and user input, sends it to the AI service with a Vercel Edge Function, then streams the response back to the application UI.

 ## Stack